-Rescuing a kidnapped aid worker from St. Isidore’s dangerous rebels is just another day at work for former pararescueman Dan Molina.
-But his mission falls apart when the woman—who once shattered his heart—refuses to leave the island.
+Rescuing a kidnapped aid worker is just another day at work for former special operator Dan Molina.
+But his mission falls apart when the woman—who once broke his heart—refuses to leave the island.

 - St. Isidore is not a real island.
 Its geography and location are based loosely on St. Lucia, a picture-perfect Eastern Caribbean island with lush forest, towering mountains, and gorgeous beaches.
 Here's a map of the faux island with some of the locations I used superimposed on a map of St. Lucia.

 - Here's a hand-drawing I made at a coffee shop of how I envisioned the interior of Brandon Marlowe's house.
 This sketch helped keep it straight in my mind while I was writing, but you can see there's a reason I'm a writer and not an artist. 😉